lblod/app-lpdc-digitaal-loket/docs/deployment.md

 ```

-Mention on rocket chat that we will a new release was performed, operations monitoring can continue.
+Mention on rocket chat that a new release was performed, operations monitoring can continue.